 Dr W. Louw

-Director of Research, International and Infrastructure Development, Member of the CIPM
+Director of Research, International and Infrastructure Development, President of the CIPM

 National Metrology Institute of South Africa